ygunayer/ygcom2/README.md

 The content and metadata for my personal website, [http://yalingunayer.com](http://yalingunayer.com)

-I've re-used all content from the my previous website repository, [ygunayer/yalingunayer.com](https://github.com/ygunayer/yalingunayer.com)
+I've re-used all content from my previous website repository, [ygunayer/yalingunayer.com](https://github.com/ygunayer/yalingunayer.com)

 ## Running
 The site is built on the static content generator [Hexo](https://github.com/hexojs/hexo), and was bootstrapped by using `hexo init`.
 Hexo has two run modes, live and static.
 To build the site, simply install the dependencies using `npm install`, then pick a run mode: